Adella Prentiss Hughes: Career

 After meeting Hughes in New York, conductor and violinist Nikolai Sokoloff agreed to visit Cleveland to survey the level of music education in local public schools.
 Despite roadblocks caused by World War I and an outbreak of Influenza, Sokoloff, Hughes, music critic Archie Bell, and Father John Powers of St. Ann’s Parish in Cleveland Heights signed a contract for a concert by the newly-formed Cleveland Symphony Orchestra to be performed on December 11, 1918.
 Over the next fifteen seasons, Hughes worked as the Orchestra’s general manager.

 Driven by Sokoloff’s direction and Hughes’s determination, the Orchestra expanded in programming and size: Its first education concert for children was performed in 1921 and Hughes founded the Women’s Committee of The Cleveland Orchestra, which focused on the musical growth of local children and collaborated with education consultant Lillian Baldwin, who helped implement the famed “Cleveland Plan” — a future model for national music education programs.

 During the following seasons, the Orchestra continued to achieve a number of professional milestones: a concert at the Hippodrome Theatre in New York (1921), tours across Ohio and Michigan, a first concert at Carnegie Hall (1922), and a first recording, of Tchaikovsky’s 1812 Overture, on the Brunswick label (1924).
 By the end of the decade, Hughes became preoccupied with the construction of a permanent home for the Orchestra.
 For years, the ensemble’s concerts had been performed at Grays Armory, Masonic Auditorium, and Public Hall.
 But now Hughes was soliciting funds from public guarantors and members of the Musical Arts Association to support the construction of a new hall for The Cleveland Orchestra.
 Eventually, in a surprise announcement at a concert in 1928, John L. Severance and his wife, Elisabeth, pledged $1 million toward the building.

 On February 5, 1931, a gala concert was held on Severance Hall’s opening night.
 Two years later, Hughes retired from an official administrative position with the Musical Arts Association, though she continued to serve as a volunteer vice president and secretary — remaining an active voice in matters of the Orchestra’s future.
 Until her death on August 23, 1950, she was steadfastly committed to her original mission of educating and inspiring people from across the region — and around the world — through the power and passion of music.

-Burial

 Hughes was buried in Cleveland's Lake View Cemetery.